philipp-winterle/crittr/README.md

 ```

 ##### Advanced - Multiple urls
-To use the full power of Crittr and get the most of the performance advantage you should pass in multiple urls.
+To use the full power of crittr and get the most of the performance advantage you should pass in multiple urls.
 As of the fact that the most websites use one css file for multiple pages this is the ultimate way to get the critical css for all of them!
 ```javascript
 const Crittr = require('crittr');